1ForeverHD/ZonePlus/docs/index.md

 [Zone module docs]: https://1foreverhd.github.io/ZonePlus/zone/
 [group]: https://1foreverhd.github.io/ZonePlus/zone/#new

 ZonePlus is a module that enables the construction of dynamic zones.
-These zones utilise region checking, raycasting and the new BasePart.CanTouch property to effectively determine players and parts within an area.
+These zones utilise region checking, raycasting and the new BasePart.CanTouch property to effectively determine players and parts within their boundaries.

-A [zone] is a collection of [baseparts] that define its boundaries.
 Creating a zone is as simple as:

 ``` lua
 -- Assuming we place ZonePlus in ReplicatedStorage